 As a result, the rich avoided paying even the little taxes they were supposed to pay.

-This trend of increasing inequality was already the main topic of Piketty’s last bestseller, Capital in the 21st Century.
+This trend of increasing inequality was also the main topic of Piketty’s last bestseller, Capital in the 21st Century.
 Due to popularity of the book and the importance of its message, the director Justin Pemberton made it into a film.

 3. SOCIAL DEMOCRATIC PARTIES HAVE CEASED TO BE WORKERS’ PARTIES